WikiLeaks Party: Party platform

 The WikiLeaks Party subscribed to a libertarian ideology.
-Specific policies for the 2013 election included introduction of a national shield law to protect a reporter's right not to reveal a source and "promoting free information and protection for whistle-blowers".
+Specific policies for the 2013 election included "promoting free information and protection for whistle-blowers".
+The WikiLeaks Party said they were against compulsory vaccination and tried to appeal to the Australian Vaccination Network, an anti-vaccination lobby group.
+Their policies on asylum seekers, the environment, health and education were unclear.

+Assange said he could be described as a libertarian, and that he would use parliamentary privilege to overcome court-imposed gag orders.
+He also said it was important to protect people and small businesses from large corporations and government, and that there were "strong arguments on all sides" of issues like euthanasia and same-sex marriage.
+Assange said he would protect private data by requiring the ASIO to apply for a judicial warrant and table an annual report about oversea data sharing.
 CEO John Shipton stated that the party "stands for what Julian espouses — transparency and accountability in government and of course human rights".
 Assange himself has said the WikiLeaks Party would combine "a small, centralised leadership with maximum grassroots involvement" and that the party would advance WikiLeaks' objectives of promoting openness in government and politics and that it would combat intrusions on individual privacy.
-The Voice of Russia stated that Shipton in an interview "praised Russian diplomatic skills and Russian President Vladimir Putin and Foreign Minister Sergey Lavrov.
-Shipton and the WikiLeaks Party believe that the Russian President and Foreign Ministry are forces for peace".

 Assange was reported as saying that he envisioned the WikiLeaks Party as bound together by unswerving commitment to the core principles of civic courage nourished by understanding and truthfulness and the free flow of information and one that will practise in politics what WikiLeaks has done in the field of information.
 The Constitution of the WikiLeaks Party lists objectives, including the protection of human rights and freedoms; transparency of governmental and corporate action, policy and information; recognition of the need for equality between generations; and support of Aboriginal and Torres Strait Islander self-determination.
-The WikiLeaks Party has criticised the Telstra Group's relationship with the FBI and US Department of Justice.
+The WikiLeaks Party criticised the Telstra Group's relationship with the FBI and US Department of Justice.

 2013 election

 The party fielded candidates for the Australian Senate in the states of New South Wales, Victoria and Western Australia.
 Two polling experts rated the WikiLeaks Party's electoral chances as highly unlikely.

-The WikiLeaks Party candidates for the 2013 election were as follows:
+The WikiLeaks Party candidates for the 2013 election were: